Kevinofma/comp423-course-notes/docs/tutorials/rust-setup.md

     This creates an executable object file located under a new directory under your project in ```/target/debug```.

-    CREATE A NOTE ADMONITION with this:
+    !!! info "Note"
-    body: An equivalent to this that you have seen before is running the ```GCC -o your-project-name main.c``` command from COMP 211.
+        An equivalent to this that you have seen before is running the ```GCC -o your-project-name main.c``` command from COMP 211.

 2. You can then run this file using by doing ```./your-project-name```